 No. While many aspects of sexuality will be discussed frankly and openly, there will be no organized play or public play-spaces.
 Our focus at CatalystCon is on stimulating you intellectually.
 Attendees are of course free to make whatever private arrangements they desire, behind closed doors.
 We only ask that you adhere to the rules of the hotel and our conduct policy.

-Are there group rates available for the conference hotel?
+Are group rates available for the conference hotel?

-Group rates are available for the Warner Center Marriott.
+Group rates of $149 are available for the Los Angeles Marriott Airport hotel.
 Please visit our Hotel page for full details.